Jabari Smith Jr. NBA Preview vs. the Kings

 Kings 2022-23 Defensive Insights

+- Defensively, the Kings conceded 118.1 points per game last year, 25th in the league.

-- The Kings were ranked 25th in the league defensively last season, giving up 118.1 points per contest.
+- In terms of rebounds, the Kings were ninth in the league last year, allowing 42.2 per contest.

+- The Kings conceded 26.7 assists per game last season (28th in the NBA).

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!